danschlz/danschulz.github.io/books.md

 - Liddell Hart
   - _Scipio Africanus: Greater than Napoleon_
   - _Why Don't We Learn from History?_
+- Díaz del Castillo, _The Conquest of New Spain_
 - Roberts, _Napoleon: A Life_
 - McCullough, _1776_
 - Kershaw, _Hitler_